Xphalnos/Xphalnos/README.md

 - Hey!
 I'm **Xphalnos** and I'm a French guy passionate about emulation.
 - Currently I dedicate part of my free time to [**shadPS4**](https://github.com/shadps4-emu/shadPS4) and I'm the maintainer of [**shadPS4 Game Compatibility**](https://github.com/shadps4-emu/shadps4-game-compatibility).
-- I am the creator of the shadPS4 ans Xenon logo.
+- I am the creator of the shadPS4 and Xenon logo.
 - I am continuously learning **C++** to try to be better.
 - I am very interested in **GPU development** with **Vulkan**.